1. Why are we in a trade war?

 U.S. companies including Walmart Inc. and Nike Inc. have warned of higher prices.
 Apple Inc. faced hits in both directions, since its popular iPhone is assembled in China in part with components made in the U.S. Dell Technologies, HP, Intel and Microsoft have all opposed Trump’s proposed tariffs on laptop computers and tablets, arguing they would increase prices for consumers and hurt small businesses.
 The world economy could lose $1.2 trillion of output by 2021 if the trade war escalates, according to Bloomberg Economics.
 That estimate is based on 25% tariffs on all U.S.-China trade and a 10% drop in equity markets.
 Some economists have even predicted a global recession.

 9. Is there an end in sight?

-Larry Kudlow, the White House National Economic Council director, said after a truce was shattered in July that talks could still go ahead in September.
+Larry Kudlow, the White House National Economic Council director, reiterated in Japan the U.S. assessment that the trade deal was 90% complete when talks broke down in May, but neither side has detailed what the sticking points are.
 Meanwhile, Trump’s unorthodox threat to use tariffs to pressure Mexico on border security — despite a newly minted free-trade deal — raised questions about the value of any agreement with the U.S. Trump also has said he wants to keep tariffs in place until he’s sure China is complying with any deal — which means they could be around for years.
-That’s not what China wants to hear.

 To contact the reporter on this story: Enda Curran in Hong Kong at email@example.com